amirongit/notecode/temporal-101-python.md

 - executed as part of workflow definitions
 - their execution is retried if failed
 - activities are execution points from where failed workflow executions pick up & continue to perform other steps
+## Registering Activities
+- activities should also be bound to wokers in order to get executed